MelvinM8/BIMM-SQA2023-PROJECT/README.md

 - Matthew Ippolito
 - Melvin Moreno

-### Tasks/TODO
+### Tasks
 1. Create a Git Hook that will run and report all security weaknesses in the project in a CSV file whenever a Python file  is changed and commited.
 (DONE)
 2. Create a 'fuzz.py' file that will automatically fuzz 5 Python methods of your choice.
 Report any bugs you discovered by the 'fuzz.py' file. 'fuzz.py' will be automatically executed from GitHub actions.
+(DONE)
 3. Integrate forensics by modifying 5 Python methods of our choice.
+(DONE)
 4. Report our activities and lessons learned.
+(DONE)

 ### Instructions
 #### Git Hook Instructions